-1. 'Qualified Alien' - effective April 1, 2003, an alien who has lived in the U.S. as a 'qualified alien' for a period of five years or longer from the date of entry such as a LAPR, parolee, conditional entry, or battered.

-- 2. Amerasian Immigrant an alien admitted to the U.S. as an Amerasian immigrant pursuant to Section 584 of the Foreign Operations, Export Financing, and Related Programs Appropriations Act, 1988. - 3.
-Military connection an alien who meets one of the following: - a.
-A veteran (Title 38, Section 101, U.S.C.) with an honorable discharge and not on account of alienage.
+- 1. 'Qualified Alien' and 5 years of residence- effective April 1, 2003, an alien who has lived in the U.S. as a 'qualified alien' for a period of five years or longer from the date of entry such as a LAPR, parolee, conditional entry, or battered. - 2.
+Amerasian Immigrant an alien admitted to the U.S. as an Amerasian immigrant pursuant to Section 584 of the Foreign Operations, Export Financing, and Related Programs Appropriations Act, 1988. - 3.
+Military connection an alien who meets one of the following: - A veteran, as defined by 38 U.S.C. §101, with an honorable discharge for reasons other than alien status who fulfilled minimum active-duty requirements.